 P Cygni belongs to the spectral class B1Ia+ and is approximately 6,000 light years distant from Earth.
 It is one of the most luminous stars ever discovered in the Milky Way.

 It was first observed by the Dutch astronomer Willem Janszoon Blaeu in August 1600.
 It had not been discovered sooner because it only brightened to third magnitude in the last few years of the 16th century.
-It faded again in 1626, then brightened again 1655, only to fade again in 1662.
+It faded again in 1626 then brightened again in 1655 only to fade again in 1662.
 The star’s fluctuations in brightness became less dramatic around 1715.
 It has been a fifth magnitude star ever since.
 Today, it has an apparent magnitude of 4.8 with fluctuations up to 0.5 magnitudes.

 It was Johann Bayer who gave the star the designation P as a nova.
-P Cygni is sometimes called a permanent nova because of its extreme changes in brightness, even though the star’s behaviour is not that of a true nova.
+P Cygni is sometimes called a permanent nova because of its dramatic changes in brightness, even though the star’s behaviour is not that of a true nova.

 39 Cygni is an orange star belonging to the spectral class K3III.
 It has an apparent magnitude of 4.436 and is approximately 260 light years distant.
 It is cooler than the Sun, but much brighter and larger.
 Its surface temperature is between 3,500 and 5,000 kelvin.